 You’ll want to feel and look your best on your wedding day, so get yourself some spa treatments before the big day!
+An effective spa treatment for wedding day preparations is IV vitamin therapy, which provides you with essential vitamins and nutrients to help hydrate and revitalize your body.
 If you’re interested in cosmetic procedures like fillers or botox, book them further in so your features have time to heal and settle.
 Otherwise, things like your nails, massages, and facials can all be reserved for a spa day closer to the wedding!

 2 Months Out